Kasperskyi/DevOps_online_Lviv_2021Q4/m2/task2.1/readme.md

 ## 2. Results of work with virtulbox

 I set up VirtualBox on my laptop and created vm with installed Ubuntu 2104.
-I reminded options of VirtualBox: cloning vm, creating shapshots and groups, exporting and importing vm.
-More dificult then in VMware Workststion was adding shared folder.
-New expiriense was working with vm trought command line.
+I reminded posibilities of VirtualBox: cloning vm, creating shapshots and groups, exporting and importing vm.
+More dificult then in VMware Workstation was adding shared folder.
+New experiense for me was working with vm trought command line.

 See the some screenshots attached.